 Civil rights lawyers advocate for social and political justice for their clients.
 As a civil rights lawyer, you will fight for your client’s right to equal opportunities and civil participation regardless of race, gender, ethnicity, or sexual orientation.
 Specifically, civil rights lawyers step in when their clients’ constitutional rights are violated.

-Successful civil rights lawyers have strong negotiation and research skills, as well as being empathic and a good listeners.
+Successful civil rights lawyers have strong negotiation and research skills, are empathetic, and are good listeners.
 If you fit the bill and have an interest in becoming a civil rights lawyer, keep reading!

 Here are the steps on how to become a civil rights lawyer.